lucasjanuario02/POSEIDOM-v4/README.md

 ---

 ## Description:
 POSEIDOM v4 is a diamond tokenization platform based on the Iron Bear v3 blockchain.
 This application allows the creation, transfer, and verification of ownership of tokens that represent diamonds on the Iron Bear network.
-This initial version features a basic set of functionalities to kickstart digital asset tokenization.
+In addition to these functionalities, POSEIDOM v4 now integrates Trident and Rubyx, enhancing its capabilities.

 ## Key Features:
 - Creation of diamond tokens on the Iron Bear blockchain.
 - Transfer of tokens between accounts.
 - Verification of token ownership.
+- Integration of Trident: ML, DL, and blockchain functionalities.
+- Incorporation of Rubyx for quantum computing and hybrid digital asset creation.

 ## Prerequisites:
 - Node.js installed on your machine.